-Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to the department chair and the Office of Study Away.
+Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to the department chair and the Office of Global Engagement.

 The English Major as Career Preparation

 The English program is designed to develop skills essential in every profession: critical thinking, precise writing, and effective oral communication.
 You will be prepared for a wide variety of options after graduation: